-The editorial board of the journal “Finno-Ugric World” is committed to generally accepted ethical principles of journal publications.
+The editorial board of the journal “Finno-Ugric World” (hereinafter — the Journal) is committed to generally accepted ethical principles of Journal publications.
 The editors support Code of Ethics of Journal Publications, developed by Committee on Ethics of Journal Publications (Moscow, Russia), and Declaration of the Association of Journal Editors and Publishers “Ethical Principles of Journal Publications”.

-The journal “Finno-Ugric World” adheres Free access policy.
-All content is available and free of charge to all users and / or their institutions.
-Users are permitted to read, download, copy, distribute, print out, or refer to the full texts of the articles or use them for any other legitimate purposes without the prior permission of the publisher or the author.
+The “Finno-Ugric World” is an open access Journal which means that all content is freely available without charge to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 Copyright and Licensing